GuyEldad/Documentation/README.md

 Welcome to the Documentation section.
 Here I will share a collection of guides, resources, and documentation.

 ## Guides
-Learn how to create custom memory profiles for Volatility 2, a powerful memory forensic tool, by following a detailed step-by-step guide.
+Learn how to create custom Linux memory profiles for Volatility 2, a powerful memory forensic tool, by following a detailed step-by-step guide.
 This documentation includes instructions on configuring environments, setting up virtual machines, and generating Linux profiles to analyze memory dumps effectively.
 - [Creating Linux Custom Memory Profiles for Volatility 2](Creating%20Linux%20Custom%20Memory%20Profiles%20for%20Volatility%202.pdf)